bombadillo/acvis/README.md

 We call the JSHint task for error/syntax checking, Browserify to bundle all our JavaScript into one file, LESS to compile our CSS and CSSMin to concatenate all our CSS into one file.

+### Testing

+Tests are completed using QUnit.
+The test cases can be found in js/app.test.js and the tests can be viewed in test.html.

 ## License
 MIT